Oatmeal – Is It Inflammatory?

 Keep in mind the following: It is not how bad you feel after consumption that tells you whether or not you are having an inflammatory immune reaction.
 This type of damage can take years to manifest into symptoms.
 That is one of the primary reasons that most people diagnosed with gluten problems don’t get their diagnosis until later in life.
 The inflammatory damage builds over time, and is typically not an immediate response.
 The food labeling laws don’t include oatmeal because there is not a firm scientific consensus.
 Many claim that celiac patients react to oats only because they are cross contaminated with wheat.
 And although it is true that many packaged grain products are cross contaminated, non cross contaminated oats have also been shown to cause an inflammatory reaction in patients diagnosed with gluten intolerance.
 The bigger problem here is that doctors and the gluten free food industry completely ignore the research on this topic, and continue to claim that oats are a safe substitute food.
 But before you make a decision to include oat cereal products into your diet, consider the following video and research studies below:

 Dr. Osborne Breaks Down Why Oats Are A Problem

 Current Research on Oats

-There have been a number of research studies performed to evaluate the safety of oat consumption.
+There have been a number of research studies performed to evaluate the safety of oat consumption and if oats cause inflammation.
 Many of them report that components in oat proteins cause inflammation and elicit damage in patients with gluten sensitivity.
 Most recently, a study published in the European Journal of Nutrition found that some forms of oat protein triggered and antibody reaction.
 Another study published in the Scandinavian Journal of Gastroenterology found two varieties of oat proteins were responsible for increased intraepithelial T-cell density and IFN-γ production (both of these are signs of increased inflammation).